shiva-saini/Sudoku_Solver/README.md

 You can generate random sudoku and solve it.
 To generate randon sudoku we are using api.
-To solve sudoku we are using recursion and backtracking. using api you can generate easy , medium,hard sudoku.
+To solve sudoku we are using recursion and backtracking. using api you can generate easy , medium or hard sudoku.